What is Buy Now, Pay Later (BNPL) and what does it mean for Lenders and Merchants?

 What’s the difference between Buy Now, Pay Later and Retail Finance, Checkout Finance and Point-of-sale Finance?

+They’re pretty much the same.
 The only real difference is that Retail Finance, Checkout Finance and Point-of-sale Finance may be used to refer to both Buy Now, Pay Later and Short-term Interest-free Credit collectively.
+For more information, let us direct you towards this article on the Divido blog.

 What’s the difference between Buy Now, Pay Later (BNPL) and Short-term Interest-free Credit (STIFC)?

+We’ve actually written about this before, but let’s summarise.
 Buy Now, Pay Later (BNPL) is a form of Short-term Interest-free Credit (STIFC), so in a way they are the same thing.

 All forms of STIFC are currently freely available in the UK (and other countries) because of a loophole in the 1974 Consumer Credit Act (CCA) that allows for the unregulated deferred payments of goods and services so long as the interest-free repayment window is ‘short-term.’